MoonbaseOtago/sky-pll-cdr-test/docs/info.md

 ![QuickBus](diag3.png)

-The management unit handles link startup, frequency negotgiation, bus driver optimisation and reversing miswired buses.
+The management unit handles link startup, frequency negotiation, bus driver optimization and reversing miswired buses.
 It also handles error recovery, and (eventually) hot staging.
 When not in use it steps out of the way of the next level protocols.